CrunchyData/crunchy-katacoda/postgresql-devel/beyond-basics/qplr/02-r-analysis.md

 `from ... r_corr_row(get_aggs.aland_vector, get_aggs.awater_vector) as r_corr_output;`

 Is saying "call the function and name its results as r_corr_output".
-Once we have our function results with a table like structyre  we can call it like any other table in the beginning part of our SELECT statement.
+Once we have our function results with a table like structure  we can call it like any other table in the beginning part of our SELECT statement.

 ## Final Notes